You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Methods

 \subsection{Deep Learning Model}

-~ U-Net~\cite{ronneberger2015u} is a pixel-wise classification architecture widely used in the visual semantic segmentation task.
-We replace 2D convolutions in U-Net with 1D convolutions to conduct sample-wise gesture alignment on the 1D time-serial sensory recordings of smartwatches.
-The network architecture is shown in Fig.~\ref{fig:network}, reasons of several proposed modifications explained next.
+~ U-Net~\cite{ronneberger2015u} is a pixel-wise classification network architecture widely used in computer vision tasks of visual semantic segmentation.
+Temporal U-Net~\cite{wang2019temporal} replaces 2-dimensional convolutions in U-Net with 1-dimensional convolutions to conduct sample-wise class alignment on 1-dimensional time-serial data.
+The U-Net clusters can learn features from data in the wider FoVs with the increase of the convolutional layers~(please refer to Section~\ref{sec:dilemma} for the definition of the FoVs).
+Further, learned features in large FoVs~ (at the high-level layers) and small FoVs~(at the low-level layers) are combined with skip connections to promote semantic segmentation performance.
+Considering these good characters on segmentation, we apply Temporal U-Net with several modifications to achieve our task of the sample-wise handwashing gesture recognition.
+The network architecture is shown in Fig.~\ref{fig:network}.
+Next, we explain the reason why we propose these modifications.

-{\tt (1)} Two Input Branches.
-Accelerometers and gyroscopes of smartwatches measure linear accelerations and angular accelerations respectively, describing two physical quantities in different scales.
-To properly leverage data in dual-modalities, we have to do data normalization before merging them for the later task.
-To conduct automatic modality normalization, we feed raw accelerometer data and raw gyroscope data into the two branches of U-Nets, respectively.
-We also apply Batch Normalization~\cite{ioffe2015batch} and Leaky Rectified Linear Unit~\cite{maas2013rectifier} to facilitate the normalization between two modalities.
+\textbf{(1) Two-stream.} Accelerometers and gyroscopes of smartwatches measure linear accelerations and angular accelerations respectively, describing two physical quantities in different scales.
+To properly leverage data of the two modalities, we have to do data normalization before merging them for the later task.
+The classic Gaussian normalization method requires the mean and the variance of the whole training dataset, which is highly dataset-dependent and sensitive to extremums.
+To conduct automatic modality normalization, we feed raw accelerometer data and raw gyroscope data into the two streams of U-Nets, respectively.
+We also apply Batch Normalization~\cite{ioffe2015batch} and Leaky Rectified Linear Unit~\cite{maas2013rectifier} to facilitate stable training and fast convergence.

-{\tt (2)} Squeeze-and-Excitation Module~\cite{hu2018squeeze}.
-Though features learned from the dual-branch U-Nets are considered to be normalized, we still believe their contributions to the final gesture recognition are always not equal.
-For example, as shown in Fig.~\ref{fig:ovewview}, accelerometers are more sensitive than gyroscopes for {\tt G1}, while gyroscopes are more sensitive for {\tt G6}.
-To re-weight the contribution on handwashing gesture recognition of the dual-modal sensors, we apply Squeeze-and-Excitation Modules on the learned features.
-After that, we concatenate the re-weighted features along the channel dimension for the gesture recognition.
+\textbf{(2) Squeeze-and-Excitation Module~\cite{hu2018squeeze}.} Though features learned from the dual-branch U-Nets are considered to be normalized, we still believe their contributions to the final gesture recognition are always not equal.
+The reason is concluded from the observation that accelerometers and gyroscopes always have different sensitivity when one conducts a specific handwashing gesture.
+For example, as shown in Fig.~\ref{fig:overview}, accelerometers are more sensitive than gyroscopes for G1, while gyroscopes are more sensitive for G6.
+To re-weight the contribution of handwashing gesture recognition of the dual-modal sensors, we apply Squeeze-and-Excitation Modules to the learned features.
+After that, we concatenate the re-weighted features along the channel dimension for gesture recognition.